intel/vscode-oneapi-devcloud-connector/README.md

 into the C:\cygwin64 folder.
 Automated installation is recommended.
 Make sure that ssh.exe and nc.exe are present in the /cygwin64/bin folder.

-* Create a oneAPI DevCloud account and setup your SSH config file and ssh.exe Cygwin client [for use with the VSCode Remote-SSH extension.](https://devcloud.intel.com/oneapi/documentation/connect-with-vscode)
+* Create a Intel® DevCloud account and setup your SSH config file and ssh.exe Cygwin client [for use with the VSCode Remote-SSH extension.](https://devcloud.intel.com/oneapi/documentation/connect-with-vscode)